11AN-CODE/Quote_CLI/README.md

 📝 Quote of the Day CLI Tool
-This is a simple Command Line Interface (CLI) tool built with Node.js to fetch a random quote from the Quotable API, allowing users to filter by author.
+A publicly deployed Node.js Command Line Interface (CLI) tool.

+This CLI tool fetches random quotes from the zenquotes.io API.
+It demonstrates the complete lifecycle of a developer tool, from initial coding to public distribution on the npm registry.

-It demonstrates the use of key Node.js external libraries: Yargs for command parsing, Axios for API requests, Chalk for color formatting, and Ora for loading indicators.
+It showcases the use of key Node.js external libraries: Yargs for command parsing, Axios for robust API requests, Chalk for color formatting, and Ora for elegant loading indicators.

 ✨ Features
 Fetches a random quote by default.